rydmike/adaptive_theme_demo/README.md

 }
 ```

 We also define a custom `visualDensity` for our app.
-This is a platform adaptive visual density that we will use in our `ThemeData` and also in the `ToggleButtons` component theme that does not have built-in visual density support.
-This platform adaptation is used to demonstrate that you don't have to use the default one that is adaptive to `compact` on desktops.
+This is a platform adaptive visual density that we use in our `ThemeData` and also in the `ToggleButtons` component theme that does not have built-in visual density support.
+This platform adaptation is used to demonstrate that we don't have to use the default one that is adaptive to `compact` on desktops.
 This is an alternative that is adaptive to `comfortable` on desktops and to `standard` on mobile platforms.

 This approach makes desktop builds a bit less dense and more touch friendly.
-This is useful if an app is used on laptops with touch screens.
+It is useful if an app is used on laptops with touch screens.
 It is still significantly denser than the `standard` density would be.
-Using `standard` on desktop builds makes the user interface a bit too large and space wasting looking.
+Using `standard` on desktop builds makes the user interface a bit too large.
 The usage of `comfortable` is here presented as an alternative that is more touch-friendly than `dense`, but still not as space wasting as `standard` would be.

 ```dart
 /// Returns a [VisualDensity] that is [defaultTargetPlatform] adaptive to